Shopify/reference-theme/README.md

 # Getting the reference theme

-To install the reference theme, [create a new development store](https://help.shopify.com/en/partners/dashboard/managing-stores/development-stores) and select the "Theme blocks" developer preview.
+To get the reference theme, [create a new development store](https://help.shopify.com/en/partners/dashboard/managing-stores/development-stores) and select the "Theme blocks" developer preview.
+You should have access to the reference theme in the "Online Store" section of that store.

-Then, download the `.zip` from the [latest release](https://github.com/Shopify/reference-theme/releases) in this repository and upload it in `Online store > Themes > Add theme`.
+If you want to get a fresh version of the reference theme, you can get the zip from the latest release in this repository.

 # Theme blocks